New Brunswick Route 390

 Route 390 is a 12 km long mostly east–west secondary highway in the northwest portion of New Brunswick, Canada.

 The route's North-Eastern terminus starts at a sharp turn at route 105 in Tobique Narrows.
 The road travels south-east following the North bank of the Tobique River passing through the communities of Rowena and Gladwyn.
 The road continues north-east continuing to follow the Tobique River to the communities of Red Rapids, then Arthurette before crossing the river then following the south bank of the river.
-The road continues North-East to the communities of Odell River, Beveridge, passing Ox Island and finally Wapske, before ending in Arbuckle at Route 108 just outside Plaster Rock.
+The road continues North-East to the communities of Odell River, Beveridge, passing Ox Island and finally Wapske, before ending in Arbuckle at Route 108 just outside Tobique Valley.